 Graduate Students

-(We have no idea what Regina is doing on the ground here.
+(We have no idea what Jeremy is doing on the ground here.
 Or really we’re not sure what anyone is doing here.)

 Jeremy Clift